Beasts of the Southern Wild: Reception

-Lou Lumenick of the New York Post says that, upon second viewing,

 Peter Travers of Rolling Stone describes Wallis as "flat-out amazement."
 He adds that "there's no way you won't be captivated by Wallis, chosen ahead of 3,500 candidates to play the tiny folk hero who narrates the story.
 Her performance in this deceptively small film is a towering achievement."
 Ebert wrote in his review that Hushpuppy is "played by a force of nature named Quvenzhané Wallis...
 She is so uniquely and particularly herself that I wonder if the movie would have been possible without her."
 Scott said: "Played by Quvenzhané Wallis, an untrained sprite who holds the camera's attention with a charismatic poise that might make grown-up movie stars weep in envy, Hushpuppy is an American original, a rambunctious blend of individualism and fellow feeling."
 On January 10, 2013, Wallis was nominated for the Academy Award for Best Actress.
 At 9 years old, she is the youngest ever nominee in that category.

 In an interview with People magazine, President Barack Obama described the film as "spectacular."
 The film's acclaim resulted in its Centerpiece screening at the 2012 Traverse City Film Festival.
 Sight & Sound film magazine listed the film at #5 on its list of best films of 2012.